Caitlin-Sykes/ComputerCraft-Scripts/readme.md

 2. **An On/Off Switch using Monitors**:
     - **Description**: This script currently displays two buttons on a monitor, and whether it is currently enabled or disabled.
 The user can right click on the buttons to toggle factory states.
 Power is controlled by the computer emitting redstone signals.
     - **Usage**: Install this script on a Computercraft computer.
 Connect the computer to a monitor, and optionally, a resistive heater, to toggle the state of the factory.
+3. **Potion Autobrewer:**
+   - **Description:** This script uses recipes within your AE2 network to craft potions using the Create mixer.
+This is done by creating new versions of the potions that can be transferred back into the vanilla counterparts by filling them using Create.
+   - **Usage**: Install this script to a computer.
+You will then have to follow the setup process within the ReadMe in order to have this work successfully.

 ## Installation